pmemoli/Data-Science-Thesis/notebook.md

 And i'd have to register state_hf directly, which is fine honestly.

 Good progress today!
 Tomorrow I'm going to see if I can store the LAST LAYER hidden states and attention values.

+## August 8th 2025:

+I installed lm-evaluation-harness on the virtual environment.
+Today i'm going to try and write the custom model.

+The computer with the gpus has no memory on the ssd xddd.
+I just forked the repository and added the custom model on lm_eval/models/huggingface_eval.py.
+I'm continuing when the memory issue is solved.